MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-2.md

 The server can now process SecureStop2 messages.
 For more information, see [PlayReady Secure Stop](../../Features/secure-stop-pk.md).

-A server application can now explicitly request that one or more revoked client certificates be treated as if they were not revoked.
-For more information, see [PlayReady Revocation](../revocation.md).

 The server's Certificate class now correctly returns ManufacturerName, ModelName, and ModelNumber for certificates coming from Windows clients.
 <br/><br/>